 - Indigenous Research FAQs for RGCS and grant facilitators

-Please note: the above FAQs are living documents and will be updated.
+Please note: the above FAQs are living documents and will be updated periodically.

-Members of the university community are invited to attend open consultation sessions focused on Memorial’s new Indigenous research consent process, hosted by Dr. Max Liboiron, associate vice-president (Indigenous Research) pro tempore on behalf of the Office of the Vice-President (Research).
+A number of open consultation sessions on the new Indigenous research consent requirement were recently held, hosted by Dr. Max Liboiron, associate vice-president (Indigenous Research) pro tempore on behalf of the Office of the Vice-President (Research).